synpixel/roblox-developers-rules/pages/index.md

 ## Rule 10: NO HATING ON ROAST

 Please, refrain from saying anything negative about Roast.
-We as a community won't tolerate any hate towards the Roast language, and you could receive a ban for breaking this rule.
+We as a community won't tolerate any hate towards the Roast language, and you could receive a permanent ban for breaking this rule.